linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Opportunities And Risks Of Investing Internationally.md

 Figure 2: Going Abroad Has Provided Diversification
  ![500](aa03ea8c4c0d5fb429715f53ece7498d.png)
-Even a small fraction of foreign [[An Asset Allocation Primer|investment]] in developed economies dominated a 100% US [[An Asset Allocation Primer|portfolio]]
+Even a small fraction of foreign [investment](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) in developed economies dominated a 100% US [portfolio](../../../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md)

 ## DIVERSIFICATION BENEFITS FROM EMERGING MARKETS (EMS)
- - EMs often viewed as appealing due to lower correlations with the U.S. as compared to other developed markets (DMs) ‒ Additional [[Week 8 Opportunities And Risks Of Investing Internationally|diversification benefits]] relative to DMs
+ - EMs often viewed as appealing due to lower correlations with the U.S. as compared to other developed markets (DMs) ‒ Additional [diversification benefits](.md) relative to DMs
  - In 70s and 80s, EM correlations with U.S. were very low
 	‒ Still fairly low in 90s
  - In last two decades, correlations with U.S. have increased considerably ‒ True for both EMs and DMs
 	‒ Effect of market liberalizations, financial integration, macroeconomic coordination, and globalization
- - What does this mean for [[Week 8 Opportunities And Risks Of Investing Internationally|diversification benefits]]?
+ - What does this mean for [diversification benefits](.md)?

 ## CHANGES IN CORRELATIONS OVER TIME